 Medical Student Performance Evaluation (MSPE)

-Medical Student Performance Evaluation (MSPE) (formerly known as the Dean's Letter) is completed upon the successful completion of all core Phase 2 clinical clerkships (Emergency Medicine, Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, Radiology, and Surgery).
+Medical Student Performance Evaluation (MSPE) (formerly known as the Dean's Letter) is finalized after students have successfully completed all core Phase 2 clinical clerkships (Emergency Medicine, Family Medicine, Internal Medicine, Neurology, Obstetrics and Gynecology, Pediatrics, Psychiatry, Radiology, and Surgery).
 The MSPE contains six sections: Identifying Information, Noteworthy Characteristics, Academic History, Academic Progress, Summary, and Medical School Information.
+More information about the components of the MSPE can be found on the AAMC Medical Student Performance website.

 Students are required to schedule a 1:1 meeting with the Associate Dean for Student Affairs prior to beginning the fourth year of medical school in preparation for ERAS and composition of the MSPE.